 This gives you something constructive to do without actually having to do a lot at all.
 We usually spend a lot of time over the holidays watching films and TV, so why not swap that for something that is going to help you plan your career gap?

 You could even set aside dedicated time to research your career gap.
 Looking at blogs and searching for places on Instagram can be really fun and inspiring.
+See our travel planning guide for more ideas.

 When all said and done, it’s your money.
 If you’re choosing to save it to take a career break than that is your choice to make, and no one else’s.